vatesfr/xen-orchestra/from_the_sources.md

 **WARNING**: we don't make support for this manual installation.
 We cannot guarantee anything if used in production.
 Use it at your own risks.

-**WARNING 2**: NodeJS 5 is not support for now due to some dependencies problems. **It's impossible to predict the result of a build for any Node or NPM version**.
+**WARNING 2**: NodeJS 5 is not supported for now due to some dependencies problems. **It's impossible to predict the result of a build for any Node and NPM versions**.
 Please consider to use XOA before trying to play with the manual build, which can be difficult if you are not used to NodeJS and NPM.

 > Please take time to read it carefully.